faculor/google-capstone-project/README.md

 - They have a tenure, in most cases, of 3 or 4 years; with low and medium level of salaries.
 - The work_accident, promotion_las_5_years and department variables doesn't show, in principle, relevant differences with the patterns for the whole dataset, and the more satisfied_level workers.

+Another variables that have impact in workers leaving the firm is the number of projects they are involved in:

+- The proportion is increasing, and for case of seven projects, all the workers left (145).
+- This is consistent with the previous results: more hours of work, more projects, less mobility, results in a tendency to leave the company

 <a id="technic"></a>
 ### **Technical aspects**